Meeekow/obsidian/bookdrop/Sellbackyourbook emails (video 1) and labels (video 2).md

 # Email Template
 ```
-Hi, I have sent the invoice for this load: WOB-`shipment number`
+Hi, I have sent the invoice for this load: WOB-xxxx

 Thank you!
 ```